-Hospital unit within an institution for the mentally retarded.
-Provides diagnostic and therapeutic services to patients in an institution for the mentally retarded.
+Hospital unit within a facility for persons with intellectual disabilities (formerly hospital unit within an institution for the mentally retarded).
+Provides diagnostic and therapeutic services to persons with intellectual disabilities.

 Surgical.
 An acute care specialty hospital where 2/3 or more of its inpatient claims are for surgical/diagnosis related groups.